makise-homura/arduino-lamp-control/README.md

 ![Photo](photo.jpg)

-These sketches are to be uploaded into a contraption built with two Arduino boards (master and slave).
+These sketches are to be uploaded into a contraption built using two Arduino boards (master and slave).
-Once you constructed it and uploaded sketches, it will control you lamp every day based on specific daytime.
+Once you constructed it and uploaded sketches, it will control your lamp every day based on specific daytime.
-Say, you set day to begin at 7:00 and end at 22:00, and morning/evening duration to 60 min.
+Say, you set "day" to begin at 7:00 and end at 22:00, and morning/evening "duration" to 60 min.
-Then, this thing will lamp at 0% power till 7:00, then during 60 minutes (up to 8:00) it will slowly raise lamp power up to 100%.
+Then, this thing will hold your lamp at 0% power till 7:00, then during 60 minutes (up to 8:00) it will slowly raise lamp power up to 100%.
-When day is over at 22:00, it will slowly lower lamp power for another 60 minutes, until it reaches 0% again at 23:00.
+When the "day" is over at 22:00, it will slowly lower lamp power for another 60 minutes, until it reaches 0% again at 23:00.

 ## Bill of materials